The air quality on an aircraft is sometimes of concern for passengers and how they can achieve better air quality when flying by private jet.

 Additionally, this fact extends to the air circulation systems.
 Of course, there are some minor differences.
 As will be discussed later in this article, there are different forms of filters and different forms of recirculation systems on private jets.

 This fact extends to commercial aircraft as well.
 Therefore, the basic filtration systems are very similar between private jets and commercial aircraft.
 In most cases, the air quality will be similar between commercial aircraft and private aircraft.

 Of course, this isn’t to say that the health risks are the same between flying commercial and flying private.
 Flying by private jet does help to reduce the risk of exposure to illness.
-However, this is achieved by having fewer touch points throughout the flying process.
+However, this is achieved by having fewer touchpoints throughout the flying process, including within the airport.

 When it comes to air quality on business jets, there are two primary methods of cleaning the air: a fresh air system and a recirculation system.

 Fresh air systems on private jets work, as the name suggests, by constantly bringing fresh air from the outside into the cabin.
 Because the air is always fresh, there typically isn’t a need for a filter.

 The time taken to replenish all the air cabins will vary from aircraft to aircraft, however, most can do it every two minutes.